Buying Your First Fishing Rod And Reel (2021 Guide)

-This is a type of rod you use to drag fishing lures behind a moving boat.
+This is a type of rod used to drag fishing lures behind a moving boat.
 With this method, you are attempting to entice fish to strike moving “food”.
 If you are fishing on a boat and targeting massive tuna this is a good choice rod.
 The best trolling rod is long, heavy and with a fast action.

 Ice Fishing Rods

 A telescopic rod is an invention by fishing brands to create a compact fishing rod.
 The rod will extend out from the handle for use and fold up into itself during storage or transport.
 The closed up the length is around one to two feet long.
-Whereas in use it can be up to 20 feet in length.
+Whereas in use, it can be up to 20 feet (6.1 m) in length.
 Typical compact rods are simple spinning rods, with less guide rings and a flexible tip.
 Although some don’t come with guide rings, these will have the line through the center of the rod.
 This is a specialized rod popular with surf fishermen since it is long and is easy to transport and storage.

 This is the most compact fishing rod that’s similar to a telescopic in function.
 If you see one closed up, it resembles a large pen.
 In fact a pen rod can fit in a pocket or backpack in the close position.
 They extend only a few feet and are super lightweight.
 The performance of this type of rod will depend on the quality of the line and reel you use.
 This isn’t an everyday rod, but is fun to have if a fishing opportunity arises.